 If my brain refuses to come up with any ideas on where to go for a drink and food I just take the best proven option and go to Hell Hunt.
 It often happens on Saturdays – Sundays between 15:00 – 17:00, when I need the first sweet sip of a beer and a decent portion of food.

 I know that during this time the probability of finding a vacant sofa and popular weekly Eesti Express newspaper to read is high, so I grab all those tasty things, make myself comfortable and enjoy my quality time until the pub starts to get busy and noisy in the evening.

-During all seasons, on warmer nights the area in front of Hell Hunt turns into a big chaotic, youthful, always cheerful, crowded meeting place.
+During all seasons, on warmer nights the outside terrace in front of Hell Hunt turns into a big chaotic, youthful, always cheerful, crowded meeting place.